santoshkavhar/Fairest_Rent_Division/README.md

 # NOTE:
 Please start folder_name for creation of CSV files to be something like Test*, where * can be any string.

+# For Help with arguments
+python3 app.py -h